kyma-project/eventing-manager/docs/user/tutorials/evnt-01-choose-backend.md

 ## Procedure

 1. Log in to Kyma dashboard.
-The URL is in the **Overview** section of your subaccount.
+Find the URL in the **Overview** section of your subaccount.
 2. Go to the `kyma-system` namespace.
 3. Go to **Kyma** > **Eventing**, open the `eventing` resource, and choose **Edit**.
 4. Under **Backend Type**, select your preferred backend.